 Upon the listing of our ordinary shares on The Nasdaq Global Market, we intend to establish a compensation, nominating and corporate governance committee.
 The composition of our compensation, nominating and corporate governance committee meets the requirements for and guidance under the Nasdaq Rules and current SEC rules and regulations applicable to domestic issuers.
-The members of this committee will be , and , each of whom is independent in accordance with the Nasdaq rules. will serve as chairman of such committee.
+The members of this committee will be Eli Frydman, Jacob Harel, Chaim Hurvitz and Anat Tsour Segal, each of whom is independent in accordance with the Nasdaq rules.